Simplifying insurance claims

 Clearing House Apothekers partnered with User Intelligence to create the new version of CHA-Online and I was a part of the team as UX Consultant in the concept and initial development phases.

-By means of a “Vision” workshop with the company’s stakeholders, it became clear that the challenge implied more than updating the tool’s design by implementing the new visual style and common interaction patters.
-It meant a bigger effort with three focus areas: 1) Putting customers at the centre by creating a service that would revolve around each of the target groups core tasks.
-2) Updating front & backend structures.
-3) Incorporating UX capabilities and using Scrum development process in the organisation.
+By means of a vision workshop with the company’s stakeholders, it became clear that the challenge implied more than updating the tool’s design by implementing CHA's new visual style and common interaction patters.
+It meant a bigger effort with three focus areas:

 To further understand the challenge we conducted interview sessions with the different target groups: individual pharmacies, pharmacy chains, insurance providers and internal CHA users.
 This enabled us to define each group in terms of main goals, priority tasks & overall motivations.
 For example: for pharmacies is about how much money they can claim back each month while for insurers it is about how much they need to pay.
 Another seemingly small but highly impactful finding was the variations in jargon across target groups; for instance pharmacies refer to people that come for a medicament as patients while insurers call them clients.